shadmansaleh/codes2pdf/README.md

 # codes2pdf
-Auto generate a PDF notebook from your source codes (useful for ACM-ICPC)
+Auto generate a PDF notebook from your source codes (useful for your ACM-ICPC cheatsheet)

 ## Dependencies